i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

    - `A AND !(A AND B) = A AND (!A OR !B) = (A AND !A) OR (A AND !B) = 0 OR (A AND !B) = A AND !B`.
    - Similarly, `B AND !(A AND B) = B AND !A`.
 6. Final expression: `(A AND !B) OR (!A AND B)`, which is `A XOR B`.

-**Minecraft Circuit**: Build the XOR circuit from Lesson 2.4, as it’s equivalent.
-Compare it to the original, which requires more blocks and dust.
 </details>

 ---